jdhao/blog_source/python_logging_module.md

 )
 ```

-The `datefmt` parameter is used to format the time string in the logging
+The `datefmt` parameter is used to format the time string in the logging message.
-message.
-With the above format, the time is shown as something like the
+With the above format, the time is shown as something like the following:
-following:

 > 2018-10-15 09:44:49 (...other message...)

 The format string uses the standard Python time format.
-You can find the
-full list of format directives [here](https://docs.python.org/3/library/time.html#time.strftime).
+You can find the full list of format directives [here](https://docs.python.org/3/library/time.html#time.strftime).

-The `format` paramter is used to set the format of the output message, i.e.,
+The `format` parameter is used to set the format of the output message, i.e., what to show in the logging message.
-what to show in the logging message.
-We can show time, current file name,
+We can show time, current file name, process name etc.
-process name etc. A list of predefined attributes are (excerpted from the
+A list of predefined attributes are (excerpted from the logging documentation):
-logging documentation):

 <details>
 <summary><font color="red">Click to see the doc.</font></summary>